 Save Time by Planning Ahead

-In this article we have listed several factors about how to build a multilingual website that must be evaluated before the site development begins.
+In this article we have listed several factors about how to make a multilingual website that must be evaluated before the site development begins.
 Neglecting these issues could lead to your company having to redo parts of the site when it is time to localize.
 Or it could lead to extra work with every language you translate into.
 Or it could lead to a disorganized and confusing site design.

 If you already have a site and you are thinking of how to localize the website into other languages, don’t panic.
 Use this article as a guide to prepare for what issues may come up as you prepare to go multilingual.